KimJoon93/Android-Basics-Nanodegree/README.md

     What can it store? | Primitive and Objects | Only objects

 + View Recycling
-    - ListView + Adapter (Memory is limited Source) There are some reason why we use ListView + Adapter.
-First if we use LinearLayout instead of ListView + Adapter, the memory higly goes up when we use the app.\
+    - ListView + Adapter (Memory is limited Source)\
+    There are some reason why we use ListView + Adapter.
+If we use LinearLayout instead of ListView + Adapter, the memory higly goes up when we use the app.
+Memory is limited so we have to make the app work smartly.\
     We can check memories in Tools - Android - Enable ADB(Android Debug Bridge) integration

 ### Java Break: Loops